 - Connect youth with strong and positive role models in the community

 - Create and promote community partnerships and involvement.

-- PAL Mentoring - provides the opportunity to build structured & trusting relationships between young people and caring mentors.
+- PAL Mentoring - provides the opportunity to build structured and trusting relationships between young people and caring mentors.

 - PAL Pete Suazo Boxing Center - youth participate in an hour of homework and tutoring, and then move on to their choice of boxing or various other fitness or arts activities.